Epinephelus bruneus: Habitat and biology

 Epinephelus bruneus is found over rocky reefs and over areas of muddy substrates.
 Adults are found at depths of 20 to 200 m.
 They are also found over coral and artificial reefs, Juveniles are found in shallower water, less than 5 m.
 The biology of this species is little known.

 Taxonomy

 Epinephelus bruneus was first formally described in 1793 by the German physician and naturalist Marcus Elieser Bloch (1723–1799) with the type locality given as "Norway", apparently an error for China.
 Some authorities have split E. bruneus into two species, E. bruneus and E. moara and the exact distribution of these two species still require to be determined.
 E. moara appears to be found in Japan, Korea, Taiwan and China as afar south as Fujian.

+In 2024, an examination of type specimens revealed that the nominal species E. bruneus and E. moara were the same species, the longtooth grouper.
+Thus the mud grouper (E. randalli), found mainly in the South China Sea, was described as a new species.

 Utilisation

 Epinephelus bruneus is considered an excellent fish for eating and is caught using hand lines, longlines and trawls.